SaiVenkat1707/telemetry-streaming-ingestion/README.md

 docker compose up --build
 ```

 Runs against a local Valkey container — no TLS, no IAM.
-Useful for testing before pushing to AWS.